-A summary of changes in the Town's long term debt at December 31, 2023 follows:
+A summary of changes in the Town's long term debt at December 31, 2024 follows:

-(reductions to the net pension liability are shown net of additions.)
+(additions to the compensated absences and net pension liability are shown net of reductions.)

 Serial Bonds-The government issues general obligation bonds to provide funds for the acquisition and construction of major capital facilities.
 General obligation bonds have been issued for governmental activities.
 General obligation bonds are direct obligations and pledge the full faith and credit of the Town.
 These bonds generally are issued as serial bonds with equal amounts of principal maturing each year with original maturities of fifteen to twenty-five years.